freecomputinglab/rheo.ohrg.org/pages/getting-started.typ

 rheo compile rheo.ohrg.org
 ```

-This command produces a `build` folder that contains a pdf, an epub, and a static site.
+This command produces a `build` subdirectory inside the `rheo.ohrg.org` directory which contains a pdf, an epub, and a static site.
 It's a little tiring to have to run the compile command every time we make a change, though.
 Let's spin up a development server to see live changes across all output formats as we edit the source typst: